Christopher-Quattrocchi/Pizza-place-w4p/README.md

 Describe: Order.prototype.Cost() will take all the pizzas in the array stored in Order and calculate a cost

+This is a huge one
 Test: "It will calculate a price"
 Code: myOrder.prototype.Cost()
 Expected Output: $12 or whatever

+Currently imcomplete, will update